-Sec.
-1841. (a) There is hereby created on the books of the Treasury of the United States a trust fund to be known as the "Federal Supplementary Medical Insurance Trust Fund" (hereinafter in this section referred to as the "Trust Fund'').
-The Trust Fund shall consist of such amounts as may be deposited in, or appropriated to, such fund as provided in this part.
+Federal supplementary medical insurance trust fund.-Section 1841. (a) There is hereby created on the books of the Treasury of the United States a trust fund to be known as the "Federal supplementary medical insurance trust fund" (hereinafter in this section referred to as the "trust fund").
+The trust fund shall consist of such amounts as may be deposited in, or appropriated to, such fund as provided in this part.

-(b) With respect to the Trust Fund, there is hereby created a body to be known as the Board of Trustees of the Trust Fund (hereinafter in this section referred to as the "Board of Trustees") composed of the Secretary of the Treasury, the Secretary of Labor, and the Secretary of the Health, Education, and Welfare, all ex officio.
-The Secretary of the Treasury shall be the Managing Trustee of the Board of Trustees (hereinafter in this section referred to as the "Managing Trustee").
-The Commissioner of Social Security shall serve as the Secretary of the Board of Trustees.
+(b) With respect to the trust fund, there is hereby created a body to be known as the Board of Trustees of the trust fund (hereinafter in this section referred to as the "Board of Trustees") composed of the Secretary of the Treasury, the Secretary of Labor, and the Secretary of the Health, Education, and Welfare, all ex officio.
+The Secretary of the Treasury shall be the managing trustee of the Board of Trustees (hereinafter in this section referred to as the "managing trustee").
+The Commissioner of social security shall serve as the secretary of the Board of Trustees.
 The Board of Trustees shall meet not less frequently than once each calendar year.
-It shall be the duty of the Board of Trustees toopinion that the amount of the Trust Fund is unduly small; and
+It shall be the duty of the Board of Trustees to-